sadeq220/docs/synchronization/README.md

+## Synchronization and concurrency
+This document aims to provide comprehensive information about synchronization and concurrency.
+To outline the terminology used in this context:
+- Synchronization: sharing a same resource between multiple threads safely
+- concurrency: when multiple threads work simultaneously (without blocking each other)

 ### Lock-Free Algorithms
 In Java the package `java.util.concurrent.atomic` provides **lock-free thread-safe programming on single variables**.
 Atomic actions cannot be interleaved, so they can be used without fear of **thread interference**.